-Invite your book club over – we’ll reserve a room for you to meet, and even bake the treats and provide drinks.
-Or, use the full kitchen in the Activity Room to make that special treat yourself.
-On the first floor, you’ll find our restaurant and dining room, where we prepare all three meals for you each day.
+Invite your book club over and we’ll reserve a room for you to meet and even bake the treats and provide drinks or use the full kitchen in the Activity Room to make that special treat yourself.
+On the first floor you’ll find our restaurant and dining room where we prepare all three meals for you each day.
 Open seating with flexible dining hours around each meal is available.
 During the summer, enjoy outdoor seating on the patio and watch our chefs cook up a special treat on holidays or barbecue nights.

 Dedicated to Medicare rehabilitation and more complex needs that call for 24-hour nursing care, our Skilled Nursing and Rehabilitation Center is the perfect place to recover health and strength after surgery or illness.
 Our state-of-the-art rehabilitation and physical therapy gym was remodeled and expanded in 2012.
 Accommodations include private and companion suites, completely furnished with fully-adjustable beds with pressure-reducing memory foam Tempur-Pedic mattresses, wireless Internet and basic satellite TV service.

-We highly recommend a companion suite, designed to be shared by two people, where each person has his or her own built-in closet, television, telephone, and large window with views of the city or the mountains.
+We highly recommend a companion suite, designed to be shared by two people and which allows each person his or her own built-in closet, television, telephone and large window with views of the city or the mountains.
 We’ve found that having a partner in the recovery process reduces stress and and promotes self-motivation.

-Try our completely-accessible jetted tub – no need to step over anything or lower yourself down, or opt for a soothing shower in one of our accessible spa rooms.
-Dine in your suite, or enjoy views of downtown Salt Lake from the City View Dining Room.
-Visit with family and friends, or invite them to join you for lunch in the south-facing Sun Room decorated with live plants and historic photos of Salt Lake City.
+Try our completely-accessible jetted tub with no need to step over anything or lower yourself down or, opt for a soothing shower in one of our accessible spa rooms.
+Dine in your suite or enjoy views of downtown Salt Lake from the City View Dining Room.
+Visit with family and friends or invite them to join you for lunch in the south-facing Sun Room decorated with live plants and historic photos of Salt Lake City.

 Purpose-built for individuals with more advanced memory loss, our Memory Care Neighborhood is designed to include all the comforts of home in a spacious yet intimate and safe space.
-With just 23 suites, for a maximum of 25 people, the neighborhood eliminates the stress of over-stimulation that can be caused by a larger, harder-to-navigate area.
+With just 23 suites for a maximum of 25 people, the neighborhood eliminates the stress of over-stimulation that can be caused by a larger, harder-to-navigate areas.

-Yet the open, connected floorplan promotes independence and self-confidence.
-The large garden and patio is accessed through the dining room, the town mall, and the living room.
-In the summer, our staff team up with those who live here in Memory Care to plan and plant flowers and veggies, and harvest strawberries and tomatoes when they’re ready.
+The open, connected floorplan promotes independence and self-confidence.
+The large garden and patio is accessed through the dining room, the town mall and the living room.
+In the summer, our staff team up with those who live here in Memory Care to plan and plant flowers and veggies and harvest strawberries and tomatoes when they’re ready.
 Indoors, the neighborhood is open and comfortable.

 Emeritus at Salt Lake City enjoys a unique relationship with the Gerontology Division of the University of Utah’s Medical School.
 The Division utilizes our Emeritus at Salt Lake City community to expand its research, education and clinical programs, and Emeritus at Salt Lake City is fortunate to be one of the Gerontology Division’s teaching sites.